nezhar/chrome-shots/README.md

 # Chrome Shots

-A docker compose configuration that uses headless chrome and puppeteer to generate full page screenshots for a given set of urls and display sizes.
+A docker compose configuration that uses headless chrome with puppeteer to generate full page screenshots for a given set of urls and devices.

-Usage
+## Usage

+The script is creating a puppeteer instance and goes trough each configured device to update the viewport.
+For each of these configurations the url list will be used to create full page screenshots, which will be stored in the **screenshots** directory that will be created under **app**.

+### Configure devices and urls

+A preconfigured list of devices is available in the applications **devices.js**.
+This list may require an update as it was pulled from an older Chromium commit: https://gist.github.com/devinmancuso/0c94410cb14c83ddad6f

+In the **urls.js** is the list of pages that will be requested to create screenshots.

+### Build the puppeteer container

+This is required only once in order to create the Docker image.

     sudo docker-compose build

+### Generate screenshots

+Must be run each time to generate all screenshots for the devices and urls.
+The container will be exited once the job is done.

+    sudo docker-compose run